komoju/komoju-datadog/README.md

 ### Tracing

-Once the tracer is initialized, `tracing` spans can be used to create spans on DataDog, either manually or via the `instrument` macro.
+Once the tracer is initialized, `tracing` spans can be used to create spans on Datadog, either manually or via the `instrument` macro.

 ```rust
 use tracing::{info, info_span, instrument};